This

 ·

-definitions and the Binding file (a program which converts between COBOL ó JSON Layouts).
-The JSON layouts should have been copied back
+program which converts between COBOL ó JSON Layouts).
+Copy the JSON layouts back to your local

 ·